auxomeness/Offline-Examination-and-Quiz-Application/README.md

-Here’s your updated **README.md** with the correct GNU GPL v3 license:

----

 # Offline Examination and Quiz Application

 A Java-based desktop application for conducting offline examinations and quizzes.
 The system supports multiple user roles including administrators, instructors, and students, allowing full quiz lifecycle management without requiring an internet connection.